domaindrivendev/Swashbuckle.WebApi/README.md

                 //
                 c.DocExpansion(DocExpansion.List);

-                // If you're API has multiple versions and you've applied the "MultipleApiVersions" setting
+                // If your API has multiple versions and you've applied the "MultipleApiVersions" setting
                 // as described above, you can also enable a select box that displays the corresponding discovery
-                // URL's.
+                // URLs.
 This provides a convenient way for users to view documentation for different API versions
                 //
                 c.EnableDiscoveryUrlSelector();

-                // If you're API supports the OAuth2 Implicit flow, and you've described it correctly,
+                // If your API supports the OAuth2 Implicit flow, and you've described it correctly,
                 // according to the Swagger 2.0 specification (see OAuth config. above), you can
                 // enable UI support with the following command c.EnableOAuth2Support("test-client-id", "test-realm", "Swagger UI");